Skyler Bell

-Skyler Bell (born July 5, 2002) is an American college football wide receiver for the UConn Huskies.
-He previously played for the Wisconsin Badgers.
+Skyler Bell (born July 5, 2002) is an American professional football wide receiver for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Wisconsin Badgers and UConn Huskies and was selected by the Bills in the fourth round of the 2026 NFL draft.

 Early life

 Bell attended the Taft School in Watertown, Connecticut.
 Coming out of high school, he was rated as a three-star recruit and committed to play college football for the Wisconsin Badgers over Iowa, Rutgers, Virginia Tech, and West Virginia.

 College career

 Wisconsin

 As a freshman in 2021, Bell played just one game, where he made one catch for 15 yards.
 In 2022, he hauled in 30 receptions for 444 yards and five touchdowns, while also adding 160 yards on the ground on five carries.
 In 2023 Bell notched 38 receptions for 296 yards and a touchdown.
 After the season, he entered his name into the NCAA transfer portal.

 UConn

 Bell transferred to play for the UConn Huskies.
 In week 5 of the 2024 season, he hauled in six receptions for 153 yards and three touchdowns in a 47-3 win over Buffalo.
+In 2025 he totaled 101 receptions for 1,278 yards, and was named a consensus All-American along with being a finalist for the Biletnikoff Award.